 - Earwig Damage: Clean and evenly rounded holes chewed through leaves and vegetation

-- Earwig Removal: Oil trap, coat stems in petroleum jelly
+- Earwig Control: Oil trap, coat stems in petroleum jelly, neem oil, diatomaceous earth

 - Earwig Predators: Birds, chickens, spiders, centipedes, lizards